CodeMarie/ISDB-Major-Project/README.md

 18.01.22
-Change to reference the Object of Album and Genre in Schema and Models Addition of User Schema and Model and jwt Token
+Change to reference the Object of Album and Genre in Schema and Models Addition of User Schema and Model and implementation of jwt Token 19.01.22
+Testing of routes in Postman Application
+20.01.22
+Deployment testing and notes for Swagger.io documentation as Swagger inspector still not working.
+Also issues with update to editor.
+21.01.22
+Continuation of Swagger notes.